Murfreesboro, Tennessee zoning

 Heavy Industrial District

-Industrial district for manufacturing, wholesaling, or warehousing accessible to major transportation routes.
+Manufacturing, wholesaling, and warehousing on land accessible to major transportation routes.

 - G-IIndustrial